domino-clj/domino/README.md

 The handler accepts two arguments: a context containing the current state of the engine, and a list of output values.

-#### outgoing effects
+#### Outgoing Effects

 Effects that declare `:inputs` will be run after events have been transacted and the new context is produced.
 These effects are defined as a map of `:inputs` and a `:handler` function.

 The handler accepts two arguments: a context containing the current state of the engine, and a list of input values.